Is It Safe to Travel to Burkina Faso in 2026?

 What is the current travel advisory level for Burkina Faso?

 Burkina Faso is rated Level 4 — Do Not Travel by the U.S. Department of State as of 2026.
-Key concerns include terrorism, crime, kidnapping.
+Key concerns include crime, kidnapping, terrorism.

 Is it safe to travel to Burkina Faso right now?

 Burkina Faso carries elevated risk with a Level 4 advisory.
-The State Department recommends not traveling to certain regions including Sahel region, East region, Kossi.
+The State Department recommends not traveling to certain regions including entire Sahel and East regions, provinces of Kossi and Sourou (Boucle de Mouhoun region), province of Kenedougou (Hauts Bassins region).

 Do I need a visa to visit Burkina Faso?